Manage the expiration of points in your loyalty program with Synerise

 • First, each event with points received has its own configurable expiration time, common for each event type.

-• You need to specify and implement rules of cancellation – which points for which activities and in what timeframe should be considered in the process and which shall not.
+• You need to specify and implement cancellation rules – which points for which activities and in what timeframe should be considered in the process and which should not.

 • Promotion deactivation is not possible (it needs to be automatically redeemed after activation – points once used may only be returned by manual intervention).